zoff-collective/klimawende-prototype/src/pages/mitmachen/intro-filter/map/README.md

 - `data-cities`: Contains the encoded GeoJSON for the city markers.
 It should only contain the markers, which are currently rendered (e.g. for the federal country).

-If a single federal state is displayed, you have to add the additional CSS class `map--single-state` to the map element.

 ## Markers